Home Tickets Directions Blogs Discussion Group Links About Us

 It's the greatest night they'll ever regret.

-It was the roaring age of bootleggers, flappers, and talkies; the hard-won vote for women; widespread social conflict; and the birth of organized crime.
+It was a roaring age of bootleggers, flappers, and talkies; the hard-won vote for women; widespread social conflict; and the birth of organized crime.
 As unprecedented prosperity and sweeping social change dazzled the public, the restrictions of the Victorian nineteenth century vanished, and many of the institutions, ideas, and preoccupations of our own age emerged.
-America became, for the first time, thoroughly modernized.
+America became, for the first time, thoroughly Modern.

-And, much like America in 2010, dangerously out of control...
+And, much like America today, the culture spun dangerously out of control...

-The Wild Party won the 2000 Drama Desk Award for Outstanding Music, the Outer Critics Circle Award for Outstanding Off-Broadway Musical, three Lucille Lortel Awards, and one Obie Award.
+The cast of New Line Theatre's THE WILD PARTYThe Wild Party won the 2000 Drama Desk Award for Outstanding Music, the Outer Critics Circle Award for Outstanding Off-Broadway Musical, three Lucille Lortel Awards, and one Obie Award.
 It was nominated for twelve additional Drama Desk Awards, including Outstanding New Musical.
 New Line is proud to present the St. Louis premiere of The Wild Party.

-The cast of the New Line production includes Margeau Baue Steinau (Queenie), Jeffrey Pruett (Burrs), Deborah Sharn (Kate), Keith Parker (Black), Emily Berry (Mae), Mara Bollini (Delores), Mike Dowdy (Oscar), Zachary Allen Farmer (Eddie), Nikki Glenn (Madelaine), Joel Hackbarth (Phil), Theresa Hermann (Peggy), Macia Noorman (Nadine), Eeyan Richardson (Max), Michelle Sauer (Ellie), Troy Turnipseed (Sam), and Aaron VanderYacht (Jackie).
-The show will be directed by Scott Miller and Alison Helmer, with choreography by Robin Michelle Berger.
+The cast of the New Line production included Margeau Baue Steinau (Queenie), Jeffrey Pruett (Burrs), Deborah Sharn (Kate), Keith Parker (Black), Emily Berry (Mae), Mara Bollini (Delores), Mike Dowdy (Oscar), Zachary Allen Farmer (Eddie), Nikki Glenn (Madelaine), Joel Hackbarth (Phil), Theresa Hermann (Lois), Macia Noorman (Nadine), Eeyan Richardson (Max), Michelle Sauer (Ellie), Troy Turnipseed (Sam), and Aaron VanderYacht (Jackie).
+The show will be directed by Scott Miller and Alison Helmer, with choreography by Robin Michelle Berger, costume design by Thom Crain, scenic design by Todd Schaefer, and lighting design by Shannon Fedde.

 Want to explore more?
 We recommend: